-What is Group Life Insurance?
+What is Life Insurance?

-You can get life insurance through your employer (Group Life Insurance), or by purchasing it on your own.
-81% of Canadians with life insurance purchase life insurance privately through an advisor and the remaining 19% of Canadians have coverage through a group plan via their employer.
+Quick Facts: 81% of Canadians with life insurance purchase individual life insurance privately through an advisor and the remaining 19% of Canadians have coverage through a group plan via their employer.

 How Does Group Life Insurance Work?

-When it comes to taxes, premiums paid by the employer on behalf of the employee are a taxable benefit, however, benefits received by the employee are non-taxable.
+- Premiums paid by the Employer on behalf of the employee are a *taxable benefit to the employee.

 Things to Consider